 When you get a new canvas and are thinking about how to stitch it, decide which things in the piece will be your focal points.
 There should be one major focal point and there may be a very few additional focal points.
 The focal point is the most important area of the design and all the stitching everywhere in the piece needs to support it.

-Next chose the threads (and maybe the stitches) for your focal point.
-These should be threads and stitches which make the focal point come towards the viewer.
+Next choose the threads (and maybe the stitches) for your focal point.
+These should be threads and stitches that make the focal point come towards the viewer.
 So for example, if your background is going to be wool, make the focal point silk or pearl.
-Use a more textured stitch, or a lighter color.
+Use a more textured stitch or a lighter color.

-You can pick and chose stitches for your design as you go, adding some texture here, picking a different thread there.
+You can pick and choose stitches for your design as you go, adding some texture here picking a different thread there.

 But keep in mind while you work what I call “Mary Shipp’s Rule.”
 Mary is an amazing stitcher and teacher and one of my mentors.
 She says that there are three aspects of needlepoint — thread, color and stitches.
 The line between lovely needleart and confusion is in how many of each of these you use.

 In good needle art, one of these should be dominant, another should be “just an accent,” and the third should be somewhere in the middle.
 In fact, she uses the proportions 1-3-5 to demonstrate this.

 For example, if you are doing a piece in all wool, you could have lots of colors (say a bouquet of flowers) and relatively few stitches (maybe one stitch for the leaves and another for the flower center).
 But you could also have lots of stitches (maybe all the different furs of animals in a Noah’s Ark piece).
 And in that case, your colors would mostly be browns and tans.